Nigeria's airports have opened for travel, and domestic restrictions are gradually being lifted.

 - Anyone entering Nigeria, over the age of 10, will be required to present a negative PCR test no older than 72 hours, and fill in a health locator form.

-- All passengers will be tested again within 7 days of arrival, at their own expense.
+- All passengers will be tested again within the 2nd and 6th days after arrival, at their own expense.